Privacy Policy

 What does the transfer of personal data to the United States mean for you as a user, and what risks are involved?

-In any case, the risks for you as a user stem from the powers of U.S. intelligence agencies and the legal situation in the United States, which, in the view of the European Court of Justice, no longer ensure an adequate level of data protection.
-These include, among other things, the following points:
+In any case, the risks for you as a user stem from the powers of U.S. intelligence agencies and the legal situation in the United States, which—in the view of the European Court of Justice—no longer ensure an adequate level of data protection.
+Among other things, this involves the following points:

-- Section 702 of the Foreign Intelligence Surveillance Act (FISA) imposes no restrictions on intelligence agencies’ surveillance activities and provides no safeguards for non-U.S. citizens.
+• Section 702 of the Foreign Intelligence Surveillance Act (FISA) does not impose any restrictions on intelligence agencies' surveillance activities or provide any safeguards for non-U.S. citizens.

 Is the transfer of data to the U.S. in compliance with the law based on the Standard Contractual Clauses?

-The standard contractual clauses adopted by the Commission in 2010 (2010/87/EU of February 5, 2010), Article 46(2)(c) of the GDPR, remain valid; however, a level of protection for personal data equivalent to that in the European Union must be ensured.
-Thus, not only are the contractual relationships with our service providers relevant here, but also the possibility of access to the data by authorities in the United States and the legal system there (legislation and case law, administrative practices of authorities).
+The standard contractual clauses adopted by the Commission in 2010 (2010/87/EU of February 5, 2010), Article 46(2)(c) of the GDPR, remain in effect; however, a level of protection for personal data equivalent to that in the European Union must be ensured.
+Therefore, not only are the contractual relationships with our service providers relevant here, but also the ability of U.S. authorities to access the data and the U.S. legal system (legislation and case law, as well as the administrative practices of government agencies).

-The standard contractual clauses are not binding on public authorities in the United States and therefore do not provide adequate protection in cases where such authorities are authorized under U.S. law to interfere with the rights of data subjects without additional measures on our part and that of our service provider.
+The standard contractual clauses are not binding on U.S. government authorities and therefore do not yet provide adequate protection in cases where U.S. law authorizes such authorities to interfere with the rights of data subjects without additional measures on our part and that of our service provider.

-Is the transfer of data to the U.S. in compliance with the law based on your consent?
+Is the transfer of data to the U.S. based on your consent in compliance with the law?

 There is currently debate over whether informed consent—and thus a voluntary and informed restriction of parts of your fundamental right to data protection—is legally possible at all.

-What measures do we take to ensure that data transfers to the United States comply with the law?
+What measures do we take to ensure that data transfers to the U.S. comply with the law?

-If U.S. providers offer this option, we choose to process data on EU servers.
-This should technically ensure that the data remains within the European Union and cannot be accessed by U.S. authorities.
+To the extent that U.S. providers offer this option, we choose to process data on EU servers.
+This should technically ensure that the data remains within the European Union and that U.S. authorities cannot access it.

 Furthermore, we are carefully evaluating European alternatives to the U.S. tools we currently use.
 However, this is a process that cannot be completed overnight, as it also involves technical and economic implications for us.
-We will continue to use U.S. service providers only if, for technical and/or economic reasons, it is impossible for us to switch to European tools and/or immediately discontinue the use of U.S. tools.
+We are currently continuing to use U.S. service providers only in cases where, for technical and/or economic reasons, it is impossible for us to use European tools and/or immediately discontinue the use of U.S. tools.

-We strive to enter into standard contractual clauses with U.S. service providers and to require additional safeguards.
-In particular, we require the use of technologies that prevent access to data, such as encryption that cannot be broken even by U.S. authorities, or the anonymization or pseudonymization of data, whereby only the service provider can link the data to specific individuals.
-At the same time, we require additional information from the service provider in the event that third parties actually access the data, or that the service provider exhausts all legal remedies before access to the data is granted at all.
+We strive to enter into standard contractual clauses with U.S. service providers and to demand additional guarantees.
+In particular, we require the use of technologies that prevent access to data—for example, encryption that cannot be broken even by U.S. authorities, or the anonymization or pseudonymization of data, whereby only the service provider can link the data to specific individuals.
+At the same time, we require additional information from the service provider in the event that a third party actually gains access to data, or we require the service provider to exhaust all legal remedies before access to data is granted at all.

-Unless an explicit retention period is specified when data is collected (e.g., in a consent form), we are required underArticle 5(1)(e) of the GDPRto erase personal data as soon as the purpose of its processing no longer applies.
-In this context, we would like to point out that the statutory retention obligations to which we are subject constitute a legitimate purpose for the further processing of the personal data collected thereby.
+Unless an explicit retention period is specified when data is collected (e.g., as part of a consent form), we are required underArticle 5(1)(e) of the GDPRto delete personal data as soon as the purpose of its processing no longer applies.
+In this context, we would like to point out that the statutory retention requirements to which we are subject constitute a legitimate purpose for the continued processing of the personal data collected in this manner.

-We generally store and retain personal data until the end of a business relationship or until the expiration of applicable warranty, guarantee, or statute of limitations periods; furthermore, until the resolution of any legal disputes in which the data is required as evidence; or, in any case, until the end of the third year following the last contact with a business partner.
+As a general rule, we store and retain personal data until the end of a business relationship or until the expiration of applicable warranty, guarantee, or statute of limitations periods; beyond that, until the resolution of any legal disputes in which the data is required as evidence; or, in any case, until the end of the third year following the last contact with a business partner.

 Retention Periods in Particular

-Specific information regarding the retention period of data can be found in the descriptions of individual technologies on our website.
-Our cookie table provides information on the retention period of individual cookies.
-In addition, you can always contact us directly to inquire about the specific retention period of data.
+The descriptions of individual technologies on our website include specific information about how long data is stored.
+Our cookie table provides information about the storage periods for individual cookies.
+In addition, you can always contact us directly to inquire about the specific storage period for data.
 To do so, please use the contact information provided in this Privacy Policy.

 Rights of Data Subjects